nikandt/woodsat/README.md

 * Semtec SX1276
 * HopeRF RFM69
 * STM32WL
-* Gnuradio with GR-Lora
-* Amplifier (optional)

 ### UHF AX.25 / Kitsat Protocol

 Communicating on 433-438 MHz without LoRa:

-*Detailed protocol specifications and operation instructions will be available on this site near launch.
+*Detailed protocol specifications and operation instructions will be available on this page prior to launch.

 Kitsat protocol is free to use.